 \subsection{HARP Model}

 The proposed hierarchical MoE can be adapted to any GNN model.
 We use one of the SOTA GNN models for HLS prediction, HARP~\cite{harp}, as the base model.
-Since the original ProGraML graph is sparse and not good at modeling long-term dependency, HARP creates a ``pseudo node'' for each basic block in the program and connects it with every node within that basic block.
-Defined by the compiler community, a basic block is a sequence of instructions that has a single entry point and a single exit point, whose terminator instruction can be branch, return, etc. We illustrate HARP's model structure in the appendix.
+Since the original ProGraML graph is not good at modeling long-range dependency, HARP creates a ``pseudo node'' for each basic block and connects it with every node within that basic block.
+A basic block is a sequence of instructions with a single entry point and a single exit point where the terminator instruction can be a branch, return, etc. We illustrate HARP's model structure in the appendix.
 We use $V$ to denote the set of all nodes and $V_B$ to denote the set of pseudo nodes.
-HARP consists of five components: (1) GNN encoder: it consists of 6 GNN layers and learns node representation; (2) Pragma MLP: it uses an MLP for each pragma type to transform the representation of pseudo nodes that are modified by that pragma type; (3) Another GNN layer after pragma MLP: it spreads the information of pragmas from pseudo nodes to normal nodes and to pseudo nodes that do not have pragmas; (4) Graph pooling: it does graph pooling on pseudo nodes $V_B$ to form a graph representation and on normal nodes $V \setminus V_B$ to form another graph representation, then it concatenates them; (5) Output MLP: it makes the prediction based on the graph representation.
+HARP consists of five components: (1) A GNN encoder that consists of 6 GNN layers and learns node representation; (2) pragma MLPs that use an MLP for each pragma type to transform the representation of pseudo nodes that are modified by that pragma type; (3) another GNN layer after pragma MLP that further updates the node representations; (4) graph pooling, which performs graph pooling on pseudo nodes $V_B$ to form one graph representation and on normal nodes $V \setminus V_B$ to form another, then concatenates the two; and (5) output MLP that makes the final prediction.